MunaHD/two-o-player/README.md

 where tha game play takes place:

-players should take turn playing tha game(turn ends after the question is answered) -for each player: we give a question-> get their answer-> check the answer-> take/leave life-> tell them respone-> give a score tally-> print NEW TURN
+players should take turn playing tha game(turn ends after the question is answered)

+-for each player: we give a question-> get their answer-> check the answer-> take/leave life-> tell them respone-> give a score tally-> print NEW TURN or END GAME

-check players answer to the answer- (return boolean) -> if wrong, deduct life and return response ( you're wrong) -> if right, return response (you're right) print out tally of scores and NEW TURN on a new line ( p? puts?)
+check players answer to the answer- (return boolean) -> if wrong, deduct life and return response ( you're wrong) -> if right, return response (you're right)

--> before printing a response( check if a player has a score of 0) if so then say the other player won and thier score, GAME OVER, good bye.
+-> before starting a new round( check if a player has a score of 0) if so then say the other player won and thier score, GAME OVER, good bye. else print out tally of scores and NEW TURN on a new line